Valluvar (caste): Culture and practices

-Practices

 Valluvars follow both Saivism and Vaishnavism.
 Saivite and Vaishnavite Valluvars dine together, but not intermarry.
-A particular class of Valluvars officiated as priest at Paraiyar funerals.This particular class of Valluvars was known as Paraiya Tadas and were regarded as inferior by other sections of Valluvars.
+A particular class of Valluvars officiated as priest at Paraiyar funerals.
+This particular class of Valluvars was known as Paraiya Tadas and were regarded as inferior by other sections of Valluvars.
 Another section of Valluvars wear a necklace of tulsi beads and are known as Alvar Dasari or Tavadadhari.
-Some hold that the true Valluvan is one who practices astrology and that those who officiate as priests aren't true Valluvars.
-The affairs of the community are handled by a caste-council.The community is headed by a Kolkaran or a Kanakkan.
+The affairs of the community are handled by a caste-council.
+The community is headed by a Kolkaran or a Kanakkan.
 There are the hereditary astrologers of the Indian temple town of Vaithiswaran Koil and are considered experts in Nadi astrology.

 The Valluvars generally officiate in Paraiyar marriages and funerals.
 During such occasions, Valluvar priests used to chant Sanskrit shlokas.